ThomasRettig/thomas-rettig-hugo/content/posts/Word Count.md

 Based on the above, how then, do we measure document length more accurately?
 I have a theory.
 Based on the assumption that clause-binding words/phrases such as “therefore”, “so”, “hence”, “as a result” indicate a certain degree of logical advancement in content, we could instead count these words/phrases in a text such that a greater number would result in a higher “content length” value.

-Maybe, we could go even further.
+But wait—we can go even further!
 What if we could leverage an unsupervised [machine learning](https://en.wikipedia.org/wiki/Machine_learning) model to understand the “content length”?
 This is a super interesting idea, and could actually be useful.
-For the time being, while word count still has its place in school, I hope that more robust systems for measuring content length can be developed in the future.
+The bottom line: Word count varies from language to language, and while it has its conveniences and relevance, more robust systems for calculating document length need to be formed.